Episode 1: Origin Story – His parents are fine, but his trees were dead

 “I still remember the moment I heard the news like it was yesterday.
 An epidemic was sweeping through my hometown of Ashfield.
 So I went home to see if my parents were safe.
 They were fine.
 But all the trees were DEAD!”

-In Episode 1, the origin story of The Smart Ash is revealed — as is his very real nemesis, the insatiable beasts know as EAB.
-Stay tuned for episodes 2-6 to find out about the equally real arborist tools Rob uses to fight EAB — tools that can also be used to protect your ash trees in Denver.
+In Episode 1, the origin story of The Smart Ash is revealed — as is his very real nemesis, the insatiable beasts known as EAB.
+Stay tuned for episodes 2-6 to find out about the equally real arborist tools used to fight EAB — tools that can also be used to protect your ash trees in Denver.

 Episode 2: Trunk Injection – It will find the EAB, and it will kill them